cqmba/rl-networkattack/README.md

  The report also lists our settings for the different evaluations.

  ## Evaluation with Python
 scripts are located at `src/main/python`:
- `analyzeRunData.py` -
+`analyzeRunData.py` - Uses the Plotter.py to plot with matplotlib
- `Plotter.py` - to plot different runs into a single figure
+`Plotter.py` - to plot different runs into a single figure (see analyzeRunData)
 `readParams.py` - read out the parameters that were used for a particular run
 `readPolicy.py` - read out the policy that was used for a particular run

+The Scrips require matplotlib and json libraries to work.
 To execute a script e.g. `readPolicy` cd into the python directory and change the filename in the script to the correct relative filename.
 Afterwards execute:
 `python readPolicy.py`

  ## Evaluation of random action statistics (mean, std, ...)